JarrettAaronson/487-Project/README.md

 A summary of the steps to get the project to work in Vivado and on the Nexys board (5 points of the Submission category)

 # I/O
+The inputs and outputs were taken from lab 6.

 ```
 set_property -dict { PACKAGE_PIN N17 IOSTANDARD LVCMOS33 } [get_ports { btn0 }]; #IO_L9P_T1_DQS_14 Sch=btnc